MicrosoftDocs/sql-docs/docs/sql-server/sql-server-ver15-release-notes.md

 ### SQL Server Integration Services (SSIS) page deployment after switching DB to single-user mode and then switching back

-- **Issue and customer impact**: After SSISB is switched from single-user mode back to multi-user mode, the following error may be reported when deploying a package:
+- **Issue and customer impact**: After SSISDB is switched from single-user mode back to multi-user mode, the following error may be reported when deploying a package:

   `Cannot continue the execution because the session is in the kill state.`